 In his September 2019 State of Indiana University at the Bicentennial speech, IU President Michael A. McRobbie announced the creation of this new museum as part of the university’s ongoing effort to care for its many precious collections and preserve the knowledge they hold.
 The new museum will merge the rich collections of the Glenn A. Black Laboratory of Archaeology and the Mathers Museum of World Cultures to create a world-class museum whose collections and research resources, dynamic exhibits, engaging programming, and outreach efforts will serve IU’s education and research missions and make it a leading destination for scholars, students, and the public.
 IUMAA will bring together over five million objects to tell the story of humanity, from the rich heritage of Indiana's First Peoples to the lives of contemporary Hoosiers, and how those stories are connected to peoples around the world.
-In fall 2020, work began on extensive renovation of the building currently housing the Glenn A. Black Laboratory and the Mathers Museum of World Cultures at 416 N. Indiana Avenue on the IU Bloomington campus.
+In fall 2020, work began on extensive renovation of the building formerly housing the Glenn A. Black Laboratory and the Mathers Museum of World Cultures at 416 N. Indiana Avenue on the IU Bloomington campus.